 No

 vs.

 THE UNITED STATES

-Judgment with costs having been entered in the above-caption ned case on the day of

-20, against, the clerk is requested to tax the fo
+ed in the above-captioned case on the, the clerk is requested to tax the following

-Fees of the clerk
+Fees of the clerk \$

-Fees of the reporter for all or any part of the trial or hearing transcri ipt
+Fees of the reporter for all or any part of th e trial or hearing transcript necessarily

-necessarily obtained for use in the case
+obtained for use in the case

-Fees for witnesses; for statutory fees, see 28 U.S.C. §1821 (attach in
+Fees for witnesses; for statutory fees, see 2 28 U.S.C. § 1821 (attach itemized listing)

-Costs for certification or duplication of papers necessarily obtained
+Costs for certification or duplication of pap pers necessarily obtained for use in case,

-in case, provide number of copies, total pages and cost per page

-Costs incident to taking of depositions (if not of record, then attach statement as to need)

-Costs pursuant to FRAP 39(e)

-Other costs (itemize on attachment) ······

-Total \$

-CERTIFICATION

-State/District of

-County of

-I certify under penalty of perjury that the foregoing costs are correct and we services for which fees have been charged were actually and necessarily pe

-mailed to with postage fully prepaid ••

-(Signature o of Attorney of Record)

-(Address, T Celephone, Facsimile, E-mail)